 At the very top of the building are 287-foot antennas with airline warning strobe lights that flash 40 times a minute.
 Visible to pilots over great distances, the lamps are changed about every 18 months by a climber who scales the antenna towers.
-New digital antennas were recently installed for Chicago's major television stations so they could offer high-definition TV.
+New digital antennas were recently installed for Chicago's major television stations so they could offer high definition TV.
 In the past, the antenna towers also have served as lightning rods, with grounding cables running from the top down to the ground, where electrical energy is safely dissipated.
 More recently, the antennas have featured a spiked circular lightning deterrent system, which prevents static electricity from building up and being discharged as lightning.

-FROM THE BEGINNINGS OF THE SEARS TOWER TO TODAY'S WILLIS TOWER
+FROM THE BENINNINGS OF SEARS TOWER TO TODAY'S WILLIS TOWER

-- 1886 Richard Sears sells watches by mail order. - 1887 Sears hires Alvah Roebuck to repair the watches he sells. - 1893 Sears and Roebuck become partners and move to Chicago. - 1906 Sears and Roebuck move to Homan and Arthington Roads on Chicago's northwest side, where the first Sears Tower-a water tower-is a neighborhood landmark. - 1925 Sears and Roebuck open their first retail store there. - 1969 The world's largest retailer, Sears, Roebuck Co., purchases 3 acres of land to create a new headquarters. - 1970 Design of Sears Tower is unveiled in July.
-Ground is broken for the Sears Tower in August. - 1971 First steel is erected in June. - 1973 Last steel is put into place in May.
-First Sears employees move into the Tower in September. - 1982 Public areas are renovated.
-New antenna sections are added to make present total Sears Tower height of 1,730 feet. - 1988 Sears moves out of the building. - 1990 Lobbies and public areas are renovated.
+1886 Richard Sears sells his first watches by mail order.
+1887 Sears hires Alvah Roebuck to repair the watches he sells.
+1893 Sears and Roebuck become partners and move to Chicago.
+1906 Sears and Roebuck move to Homan and Arthington Roads on Chicago's northwest side, using a former water tower as their first headquarters.
+Sears and Roebuck open their first retail store there.
+1925 The world's largest retailer, Sears, Roebuck Co., purchases 3 acres of land to create a new 1969 headquarters.
+1970 Design of Sears Tower is unveiled in July.
+Ground is broken for the Sears Tower in August.
+1971 First steel is erected in June.
+1973 Last steel is put into place in May.
+First Sears employees move into the Tower in September.
+1982 Public areas are renovated.
+New antenna sections are added to the roof, bringing the Sears Tower to its current height of 1,730 feet.
+Sears moves out of the building.
+1988 1990 Lobbies and public areas are renovated.
 The Skydeck pavilion is created.

-- 1994 Aldrich, Eastman, and Waltch become owners of the Sears Tower. - 2000 The 103rd floor Skydeck is renovated.
-It now provides not only a great view, but also a fabulous overview of Chicago's history. - 2004 The Tower is purchased by 233 S. Wacker Drive LLC, a real estate group formed to buy the building. - 2007 U.S. Equities Realty becomes the building's exclusive leasing and management company. - All of the Skydeck entry areas are 2009 revitalized to bring the city of Chicago to life even before people take the trip to the 103rd floor.
-There are exciting new interactive exhibits about Chicago favorites, from the museums to sports (and don't forget the hot dogs and deep dish).
-The 103rd floor Skydeck gets an exciting new feature-The Ledge-that lets you stand 4.3 feet away from the side of the building on a 1.5-inch glass floor high above Wacker Drive and look below, above, front and side to side.
-It's like you are in a bubble floating 103 stories high above the bustle below.
-The building is named the Willis Tower after the Willis Group, a London-based global insurance broker.
+Aldrich, Eastman and Waltch become owners of the Sears Tower.
+1994 2000 The 103rd floor Skydeck is renovated, adding more historical elements to its impressive view.
+The Tower is purchased by 122 S. Wacker Drive LLC, a real estate group formed to buy the building.
+2004 U.S. Equities Realty becomes the building's exclusive leasing and management company.
+2007 2009 The building is named the Willis Tower after the Willis Group, a London-based global insurance broker.
+The Skydeck introduces The Ledge, a clear balcony extending 4.3 feet out from the side of the 2009 building.
+United Airlines moves its corporate headquarters to the Willis Tower, becoming the building's single 2012 largest tenant.
+2015 The Blackstone Group purchases the Willis Tower for \$1.3 billion.
+Blackstone announces a \$500 million investment to modernize 300,000 square feet at the base of 2017 the Tower.
+The redevelopment project is named "Catalog", an homage to the Sears Company and their 2018 revolutionary mail-order approach to business.
+2019 Catalog open inside the Jackson Lobby, revealing a five-story dining, entertainment and retail complex.
+2021 Skydeck Chicago opens their new LL2 museum-like experience that highlights the unique personality of